 The iconic representation of an LP problem in LPGRAPH consists of a hierarchy of networks which depict the problem in increasing detail.
-At each level in the hierarchy, the network consists of one or more "blocks" connected by directed arcs.
-The blocks contain collections of zero or more LP activities.
-There are two kinds of directed arcs connecting the blocks.
+At each level in the hierarchy, the network consists of one or more "blocks" connected by directed arcs; blocks and arcs at lower levels in the hierarchy inherit properties from their parents at the next higher level.
+The blocks contain collections of zero or more LP There are two kinds of directed arcs connecting the activities. blocks.
 A "logical link" (shown by a thin line) indicates a flow that exists in the real world but is not modeled by an LP activity.
 An example is the flow of grains to animals in the farm problem, i.e. a material flow from one production point to another in a fixed sequence.
 A "flow link" (shown by a thick line) represents a flow that is modeled by an LP activity.
 A transportation activity is the commonest example.
 Icons are placed within the blocks to specify the existence of activities.
 In addition to a completely general activity icon, more specialized inventory and resource icons are provided for convenience.
 The idea of using activity icons during the formulation process first appears in Dantzig [1963].

 We use the Farmer's Problem to illustrate the main ideas.
 The top level graph consists of a single "Farm-Problem" block.
-The representation at the second level of the hierarchy is shown in Figure 13.
+The representation at the second level of the hierarchy is shown in Figure 15.

-The operation of the farm is visualized as four separate functions (Administration, Crops, Husbandry and Marketing) each of which consists of a number of activities and is represented by a block on the diagram.
-Non-transportation links (logical links) between the blocks indicate the connections.
-As each activity icon is placed in its parent block, the user completes a fill-in-the-blank Activity These are summarized in Figure 14.
+The operation of the farm is visualized as four separate functions (Administration, Crops, Husbandry and Marketing) each of which consists of a number of activities and is represented by a block on Non-transportation links (logical links) between the the diagram. blocks indicate the connections.
+As each activity icon is placed in its parent block, the user completes a fill-in-the-blank Activity These are summarized in Figure 16. screen.
 The user defines the activity index set and the input and output sets for each activity.
 To illustrate, HARVEST has "Grains" as its activity index set (i.e. there is a separate decision variable for each type of grain); its input sets are "Acres", "Labor" and "Dollars" (each of which is a singleton) and its output set is "Grains".
-As each input or output set is named, the system suggests a short name for the associated data coefficient according to the conventions in Asthana [1988]. names are shown after the colons in Figure 14.
+As each input or output set is named, the system suggests a short name for the associated data coefficient according to the conventions in Asthana [1988].
+These names are shown after the colons in Figure 16.
 They can be changed by the user (as has occurred for the unit coefficients in the figure).

-After the user has supplied the information in Figures 13 and 14, the Model Schema (Figure 10) and Data Schema (Figure 11 without the data values) are constructed internally.
+After the user has supplied the information in Figures 15 and 16, the Model Schema (Figure 12) and Data Schema (Figure 13 without the data values) are constructed internally.
 The algebraic statement (1) is generated and displayed using an algebraic language similar to that used by GAMS (see Section 3).
 The index matching rules provided in Murphy et al [1987] guarantee the completeness of the resulting model.
 Set memberships and the values of data coefficients must be specified at some point prior to running the model.